 We’ve had some lovely weather in London this year, and with many green parks and browse-worthy markets there’s no shortage of places for early autumn strolls and outdoor games.
 However, British weather can’t always be relied upon, so we thought we’d look at fun things to do indoors and under cover in the capital.
 If you’ve done the museums or are just looking for something different, check out the following cool places.

-A perfect afternoon hangout, Bloomsbury Lanes has helped bring bowling back into vogue in the capital.
-The interior is classic Americana through and through, complete with burgers ‘n’ fries diner and a cocktail bar made from bowling lane wood.
+A perfect afternoon hangout, Bloomsbury Lanes brought bowling back into vogue in the capital.
+The interior is classic Americana through and through, complete with a burgers ‘n’ fries diner and a cocktail bar made from bowling lane wood.
 This is what you want a bowling alley to look and feel like.
 Taking things one step further, BL’s eight lanes even have vintage above lane ball return (the only one outside the States) for extra authenticity.
 On top of all that there are private karaoke rooms for hire as well as regular club nights and live events.

 Nearest Tube: Russell Square

 Opened nearby not long after Bloomsbury Lanes, Holborn’s All Star Lanes goes for a similar, American ’boutique bowling’ and diner vibe, with a slightly darker and more glamorous edge.
 With just four lanes, it’s a pretty intimate vibe, getting a little more raucous from 3pm with the start of the daily weekday three-hour happy hour.
 And if you happen to be hanging in hip East London, there’s a more spacious six lane venue on Brick Lane.
 Great desserts too.